-Several new videos were added to the Members Only section on the Arboretum's Web site in November and are now available for viewing.
-They include the following:
+Two new videos were added to the Members Only section on the Arboretum's Web site in November and are now available for viewing.

 Content in the Members Only section is password protected and is only available to Arboretum members.
-In order to access these special features, members will need to know the password that was printed on the label of their latest Friends of the Arboretum Newsletter or included at the bottom of the e-mail with the latest monthly JCRA e-Update.
+In order to access these special features, members need to know the password that was printed on the label of the latest Friends of the Arboretum Newsletter or included at the end of the e-mail with the latest monthly JCRA e-Update attached to it.
+The end of the e-mail is after Chris's signature line.
 The user name needed to log in is always "jcra."

 JC Raulston Arboretum e-Updates are published electronically every month for everyone interested in the Arboretum and are e-mailed to the Arboretum's members.
 If you are a member and need to update your contact information or wish to be removed from this mailing, please contact Chris Glenn.